MicrosoftDocs/azure-stack-docs/AKS-Hybrid/concepts-security-access-and-identity-options.md

 To bind roles across the entire cluster, or to cluster resources outside a given namespace, you instead use *ClusterRoleBindings*.

 ### ClusterRoleBinding

 With a ClusterRoleBinding, you bind roles to users and apply to resources across the entire cluster, not a specific namespace.
 This approach lets you grant administrators or support engineers access to all resources in the AKS cluster.

 [**!Note**]  Microsoft/AKS Arc performs any cluster actions with user consent under a built-in Kubernetes role `aks-service` and built-in role binding `aks-service-rolebinding`.
 This role enables AKS to troubleshoot and diagnose cluster issues, but can't modify permissions nor create roles or role bindings, or other high privilege actions.
 Role access is only enabled under active support tickets with just-in-time (JIT) access.

-**TBC w/ Mengze: is the aks-service and aks-service-rolebinding applicable to aks arc?**

-**TODO: is there a support policy from AKS Arc to explain the JIT access?
-This is the equivalent from AKS [Support policies for Azure Kubernetes Service (AKS) - Azure Kubernetes Service | Microsoft Learn](https://learn.microsoft.com/en-us/azure/aks/support-policies)**